reshamas/reshamas.github.io/_posts/2000-08-07-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 This was my first time attending a WSC national conference.
 I am grateful to have received one of the scholarships and that it was located in a venue that accessible to me.
 As someone who cannot eat dairy, I was thankful that there were appropriate food options available.
 Although it was generous of WSC to offer Lyft service for mobility impaired attendees to go to the outside venues, since I recently had ankle surgery, I chose to stay in the main venue at Microsoft and attend the Explorations Track.

 Since I am local to New York City, I saw many familiar faces.
 During many of the talks, we were asked to partner up to do exercises and encouraged to speak to someone we had not prior.
 As an introvert, I appreciated the nudge to meet and speak to others.
 I met amazing women and non-binary folks from Portland, Seattle, Chicago, Toronto, St. Louis and more.
 I met a few data scientists, but primarily the attendees were developers and software engineers.
 It was good to expand my network and meet so many inspiring and ambitious coders from all walks of tech.
 I learned about topics that we don't even touch upon in data science such as mentorship and asking for feedback.

+I was pleasantly surprised to discover that many topics I had explored via google searches were discussed openly in a room full of hundreds of women and non-binary people!
+Those topics include:
+- Getting feedback from co-workers, that is **A**ctionable, **S**pecific and **K**ind.
+They also mention that the feedback spotlight technical skills
+- Rockstars at Work, aka "Toxic Workers" - seems like we have all had that experience
+- Onboarding - helping new employees as well as asking for help when we are the *new employee*
+- Mindfulness - how just being aware can impact our actions